rsksmart/RSKIPs/IPs/RSKIP240.md

 **New Nodes**: New nodes (of any type) receive the timestamp of the block they are created in.
 No advanced rent is collected.
 If needed (in future) advanced rent payment for new nodes can be incorporated into fixed costs.

+**Pre-existing Nodes:** nodes that exist in the trie before storage rent is activated will be treated as if they were created in the last 6 months prior to the activation of rent.
+This can be based by hardcoding a timestamp of a block mined approximately 6 months before the target activation block for storage rent (whenever that is).

 **Security and DoS:** To increase the costs of IO-DOS attacks, the maximum rent cap is charged for attempting to read data from nodes that do not exist in the trie.

 **Duration cap:** There is a limit on the amount of time for which rent is accrued.
 This is set at 3 years.
 If a node remains untouched for 3 years, then the amount of outstanding rent does not grow any further, it remains capped at that level.
 Letting rent accumulate forever seems unnecessarily punitive.